Buy a Life Insurance Plan in a few clicks

 As the name suggests, the maturity benefit is the payout received by the policyholder if the life insurance policy matures, meaning it reaches the end of its term.
 This benefit is paid if the policyholder is still alive at the end of the life insurance term.

-Some term insurance policies offer a conversion feature, allowing you to convert your term policy into a permanent life insurance policy without undergoing a new medical exam.
+Some term insurance policies offer a conversion feature, allowing you to convert your term policy into a permanent whole life insurance policy without undergoing a new medical exam.
 It can be advantageous if your circumstances change and you want lifelong coverage.

 After your deductible has been met, you must pay coinsurance, which is the amount you pay to split the cost of covered services.
 Typically, a percentage represents the coinsurance rate.
 For instance, if the insurance provider pays 80% of the claim, you are responsible for 20%.